khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - ![alt text](image-67.png)

 ## 249 EMR
+-  Amazon EMR is the industry-leading cloud big data platform for processing vast amounts of data
+-  Using open source tools such as
+   -  Apache Spark
+   -  Apache Hive
+   -  Apache HBase
+   -  Apache Flink
+   -  Apache Hudi
+   -  and Presto.
-- - Amazon EMR is the industry-leading cloud big data platform for processing vast amounts of data using open source tools such as Apache Spark, Apache Hive, Apache HBase, Apache Flink, Apache Hudi, and Presto.
-Amazon EMR uses Hadoop, an open-source framework, to distribute your data and processing across a resizable cluster of Amazon EC2 instances
+- Amazon EMR uses Hadoop, an open-source framework, to distribute your data and processing across a resizable cluster of Amazon EC2 instances
--

 - Stand for Elastic MapReduce
 - Create Hadoop cluster(Bigdata) -> analyze & process vast amount data
-- The clusters can be made of hundreds of EC2 instances

 - takes care of all the provisioning and configuration
 - Use cases: data processing, machine learning, web indexing, big data...
 - Master Node: Manage the cluster